-D. Wayfinding
+D. Way-finding

-Wayfinding for cyclists and other trail users can be a challenge.
+Way-finding for cyclists and other trail users can be a challenge.
 Knowing where you are on the multi-use trails sometimes is difficult due to the lack of a standardized location identification system.
-Marking of the on-street bikeways and multi-use trails with wayfinding will provide the users an effective way to identify where they are and direct them to where they wish to go.
+Marking of the on-street bikeways and multi-use trails with way-finding will provide the users an effective way of identifying where they are and direct them to where they wish to go.
 A standardized facility naming and marking program was developed for this plan, which is contained in the Design Manual, Chapter 7.F.2, Trail Wayfinding.
 The criteria for laying out this program are based on the needs of pedestrians and other trail users as well as bicyclists.
 Law enforcement and emergency responders can use this information in finding locations of incidents on the multi-use trails accurately.
-The existing multi-use trail system can be upgraded to include wayfinding, and all newly constructed facilities can include wayfinding as part of their design.
+The existing multi-use trail system can be upgraded to include way-finding and all newly constructed facilities can include way-finding as part of their design.